 Mar 31, 2016 near Chelsea, MI · Public · in Mobile Uploads

-As an adult, going through an overwhelming trial that literally left me trembling in fear, I was flipping through the scriptures (you know, the eight ball version of looking for an answer in scripture by flipping through the pages hoping to serendipitously land on just the right verse?)
-Well, God sometimes answers the cry of our hearts and I was struck with the description on a page of Isa:
+For me, there are times when the image of God most helpful is Mother.
+As an adult, going through an overwhelming trial that literally left me trembling in fear, I was flipping through the scriptures (you know, the magic eight ball version of looking for an answer in scripture by flipping through the pages hoping to serendipitously land on just the right verse?)
+Well, God sometimes answers the cry of our hearts and I was struck with a passage in Isa:

 66:2 “to this man will I look, even to him that is poor and of a contrite spirit, and trembleth at my word.”
 That’s me!
 God, is that You?